 4.2.
 Evaporative emission measurement enclosure

-The evaporative emission measurement enclosure shall meet the requirements of paragraph 4.2. of Annex 7 to the 07 series of amendments to UN Regulation No. 83.
+The evaporative emission measurement enclosure shall meet the requirements of paragraph 4.2. of Annex 7 to the 07 series of amendments to UN Regulation No. 83, except that for variable-volume enclosure in paragraph 2.4.1. of Annex 7 to the 07 series of amendments to UN Regulation No. 83, any method of volume accommodation shall limit the differential between the enclosure internal pressure and the barometric pressure to a maximum value of ±5 hPa.

 4.3.
 Analytical systems